Hydraulic Dredging, Sediment & Sludge Processing

 These technologies support hydraulic dredging operations in pits, ponds, and lagoons, as well as diver hand-vacuum sediment removal and processing around water intake structures.

 This approach results in faster and more efficient dredged sediment dewatering.
 Often, the discharge water returns directly to the water source.
 Geotube® textile dewatering structures that can deliver the best sediment dewatering performance based on testing samples, and the Smartfeed® chemical conditioning system ensure proper dosing of dredged and diver-removed slurries.
+Learn more about our dewatering and containment solutions for industrial environments.

 Hydraulic Dredging – Pits, Ponds and Lagoons